bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/ya-spell-check.md

 [the project dictionary](https://github.com/Pelican-Elegant/elegant/blob/master/.yaspeller.json)
 with a list of words that `yaspeller` should consider acceptable.
-Words added to the dictionary in lower case will match upper case and lower case versions of the word, while words added with any capitalization will force `yaspeller` to perform a case-sensitive match.title: (.*)
+Words added to the dictionary in lower case will match upper case and lower case versions of the word, while words added with any capitalization will force `yaspeller` to perform a case-sensitive match.
-date: 2021-03-31

-date: 2021-03-30

 For the third category, a single situational misspelling, the best example is included in the article [Git Commit Guidelines]({filename}./git-commit-guidelines.md).